Vie chretienne Cosmos Arts Engin de recherches Plan du site

 Reflecting on symbiotic relations in an unfallen world, the creationist David Bump throws out the following ideas:

-After the original Creation, Genesis seems to mention genetic changes to living organisms on two occasions (though another possiblity is switching on dormant genes deep in the so-called "junk DNA").
+After the original Creation, Genesis seems to mention genetic changes to living organisms on two occasions (though another possibility is switching on dormant genes deep in the so-called "junk DNA").
 Once at the Fall itself (thorns are mentioned as new) and also immediately after the Flood when "carnivory" (eating meat) is mentioned for the first time as well as the fact that animals would now fear humans from then on (Gen 9: 2-3).
-This implies that there was no such thing as a "wild animal" before the Flood.
+This would imply that before the Flood there was no such thing as a "wild animal".
 It is also implied by prophets discussing the restoration of all things that predation is actually an abnormal state of affairs, which will eventually be put an end to when things will be returned to their normal state in Messianic Times:

 But let's get back to "carnivory" after the Flood.
 One hypothesis I've heard is that certain plant foods available before the Flood became extinct and thus many organisms had to become carnivores to get their allotment of protein.
 On the other hand, perhaps carnivory was not due to species of plants going extinct, but rather ecosystems disappearing.
 For example, in our world Clover lives in a symbiotic relation with a particular bacteria species (called Bacillus radicicola) which produces nitrogen which clover needs.
 Now suppose that the bacteria had a genetic modification, which no longer enabled it to produce a certain enzyme essential to its relation with clover.
 Perhaps clover and the bacteria would still exist, but repercussions to the biosphere would still be important nevertheless...